chrissobolewski/chrissobolewski.github.io/privacy.md

 This website uses cookies - writes and reads a cookie file to remember your viewing preferences (dark or light mode) for 30 days.

 ##### Google Analytics
 Quick Coffee collects website traffic statistics through Google Analytics.

-All data is anonymized.
+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google uses the data collected to track and monitor the use of our Service.
+This data is shared with other Google services.
+Google may use the collected data to contextualize and personalize the ads of its own advertising network.

 [GA's terms of service are available here](https://www.google.com/analytics/terms/us.html).

 ##### Links to other sites